Skip to content

 Indicator: Number of Housing Units Improved (PI058)

 Financial Proxy: A change in living area square footage increases the appreciation by approximately 23 percent.
-Adding beds or baths increases the growth rate by approximately 15 percent.
-The average gain associated with an increase in effective year built is approximately 6 percent, although this may understate the full value of a property renovation.
-A change in lot size increases appreciation by approximately 5 percent (Property Renovations and Their Impact on House Price Index)
+Adding beds or baths increases the growth rate by roughly 15 percent.
+The average gain associated with an increase in effective year built is roughly 6 percent, although this may understate the total value of a property renovation.
+A change in lot size increases appreciation by roughly 5 percent (Property Renovations and Their Impact on House Price Index)

-Rationale: Multiplying the units' average value improved by the appreciation percent according to the improvements, we get the average value of appreciation per house.
-Then, we multiply the result by the total number of housing units improved to appreciate the total value.
+Rationale: We get the average appreciation value per house by multiplying the units' average value improved by the appreciation percent according to the improvements.
+Then, we multiply the result by the total number of housing units improved to appreciate the full value.

 Indicator: Reduction in risk of dropping out of school